havelund/daut/README.md

 - `DautOptions.SHOW_TRANSITIONS` (static variable): when set to true, events that trigger transitions are shown.
 Default is false.

+- `DautOptions.PRINT_ERRORS_AT_END`: when set to true, all error and ok messages are repeated at the end when the `end()` menthod is called.
+Default value is true.
+This can be useful if Daut messages have been merged with other output from the system under observation.

 - `Monitor.STOP_ON_ERROR`: when set to true an error will case the monitor to stop.
 Default is false.
 This option is local to each monitor.

 These options can be set as shown in the following example: